Shobana Jeyasingh: Work and awards

-She holds an honorary MA from Surrey University, an honorary doctorate from De Montfort University, and is a research associate at Middlesex University’s Research Centre for the Performing arts.
+She holds honorary MAs from the University of Chichester and Surrey University, an honorary doctorate from De Montfort University, and is a research associate at Middlesex University’s Research Centre for the Performing arts.
 In 2005 Jeyasingh was the recipient of a NESTA Dream Time Fellowship.
 In 2008 she was named Asian Woman of Achievement for her contribution to Britain’s cultural life.